axtk/reqsrv/README.md

 });
 ```

 The `getEntry()` method doesn't have to take all the API schema keys at once.
-The API methods can be split into logical subsets and arranged in different namespaces:
+The API methods can be split into logical scopes:

 ```ts
 let api = {